nodadyoushutup/vulcan-utils/docs/README.md

 ![Vulcan Utils](https://raw.githubusercontent.com/nodadyoushutup/vulcan-logger/main/docs/img/examples.png)

 ## Features
-- **Caller Information**: Automatically includes the caller's filename and line number in log messages for better traceability.
+- **Caller Information**: Vulcan Utils enriches every log entry with the caller's filename and line number, significantly easing the debugging process by providing immediate context for each message.
-- **Customizable Log Levels**: Easily configure log levels to control the severity of messages that the logger will process.
+- **Customizable Log Levels**: Flexibility is key with Vulcan Utils, allowing developers to configure log levels to match the operational needs of their applications, from DEBUG for thorough diagnostics to CRITICAL for monitoring urgent issues.
-- **Colored Logs**: Enhance log readability with colored logs for different log levels.
+- **Colored Logs**: To enhance readability and facilitate quicker log analysis, Vulcan Utils supports colored logging, distinguishing log levels with different colors.
-- **Conditional Logging**: Conditionally log messages based on specific conditions to control verbosity.
+- **Conditional Logging**: This feature offers advanced control over logging operations, enabling logs to be generated based on dynamic runtime conditions, thereby keeping log files concise and focused.
+- **Function Decorators**: Vulcan Utils introduces function decorators for logging, retrying, JSON serialization, and rate limiting, each adding a layer of functionality that enhances method executions with minimal code intrusion.
+- **Advanced Retry Mechanisms**: The retry decorators provide robust error handling by allowing repeated execution of functions upon failure, customizable by attempts and delays, which is invaluable for dealing with transient system or network issues.
+- **Automatic JSON Serialization**: Simplify data interchange in API services and other integrations with automatic JSON serialization of function outputs, streamlining responses and reducing boilerplate code.
+- **Rate Limiting Controls**: Enforce execution limits on functions with the rate limit decorator to manage resource utilization effectively and prevent system overload, which is essential for maintaining service availability and performance under high load.

 ## Installation
 You can install Vulcan Utils via PIP: